-The DEIS acknowledges that there will be methane emissions from the PennEast pipeline.
-The DEIS states "Potential emissions of GHGs associated with operation of the Project, including methane emissions from fugitive leaks and equipment venting, are estimated to exceed the 25,000 metric ton threshold for the Kidder Compressor Station.
-In addition, GHG operating emissions from the New Jersey portion of the Project are also estimated to exceed 25,000 metric tons per year."
-DEIS p.
-4-209
+The EIS acknowledges that there will be methane emissions from the PennEast pipeline.
+The EIS states that the potential emissions of GHGs associated with operation of the Project, including methane emissions from fugitive leaks and equipment venting, are estimated to exceed the 25,000 metric ton threshold for the Kidder Compressor Station.
+In addition, it states that GHG operating emissions from the New Jersey portion of the Project are also estimated to exceed 25,000 metric tons per year.
+But these figures understate what should be the anticipated emissions as compared to what is being documented by current science for other pipeline infrastructure.